MarkPearlCoZa/Blog_General/_posts/2019-07-19-Evolving-interviewing-graduate-software-developers.md

 1) Should display an endurance to coding.
 We didn't care what programming language, more that they had "programmed" over a period of time and could endure being in front of a machine looking at code over an extended period of time.
 2) Should be able to think end to end BUT also go deep into an idea.
 We wanted people that would look at a problem and ask what is it we are actually trying to solve.
 We then wanted them to be able to get into implementation.
-3) Should be have experience and a skills collaborating with others in a team.
-Software is a team sport, we want people that can work with others.
+3) **Should have experience and a skills collaborating with others in a team.* Software is a team sport, we want people that can work with others.
 4) Should be resilient.
 We want people that can be stretched and recover quickly.
 5) Should be a strong problem solver.
 We are not looking for people that can just "program".
 We want people that can program to solve actual problems.
 Sometimes the best solutions don't involve code!